EDGE-0304/Web_Content/content/posts/Hugging-chair.md

 ---
 title: "Hugging Chair"
 date: 2023-06-15
-thumbnailImagePosition: left
-thumbnailImage: images/Hugging-chair-1.png
+author: Nick
-coverImage: images/Hugging-chair-1.png
+image: images/Hugging-chair-1.png

+tags:
+- tag 2

 categories:
-- designs
-- furniture
-tags:
-- image gallery
+- category 2

+weight: 3

 ---

 The shape of people's bodies when hugging inspires the idea of a hugging chair.
 When couples in long-distance relationships